Isle of Skye: Etymology

-The first written references to the island are Roman sources such as the Ravenna Cosmography, which refers to Scitis and Scetis, which can be found on a map by Ptolemy.
+In the second century AD, Ptolemy mentioned an island named Scetis, not among the Aibudai Islands north of Hivernia (Ireland), as he called the Hebrides, but near the Orcades (Orkney Islands); therefore, Scetis rather seems to be Shetland.
+Ravenna Cosmography, written in the 7th century, refers to Scitis, probably following Ptolemy.
+Nevertheless, some scholars believe, it was the first mention of Skye by its actual name.
 One possible derivation comes from skitis, an early Celtic word for "winged", which may describe how the island's peninsulas radiate out from a mountainous centre.
 Subsequent Gaelic-, Norse- and English-speaking peoples have influenced the history of Skye; the relationships between their names for the island are not straightforward.
 Various etymologies have been proposed, such as the "winged isle" or "the notched isle", but no definitive solution has been found to date; the place name may be from an earlier, non-Gaelic language.

 In the Norse sagas, Skye is called Skíð, for example in the Hákonar saga Hákonarsonar and a skaldic poem in the Heimskringla from around 1230 contains a line that translates as "the hunger battle-birds were filled in Skye with the blood of foemen killed".
 The island was also referred to by the Norse as Skuy (misty isle), Skýey or Skuyö (isle of cloud).
 The traditional Gaelic name is An t-Eilean Sgitheanach (the island of Skye), An t-Eilean Sgiathanach being a more recent and less common spelling.
 In 1549, Donald Munro, High Dean of the Isles, wrote of "Sky": "This Ile is callit in Irish, that is to say in Inglish the wyngit Ile, be reason it has mony wyngis and pointis lyand furth fra it, throw the dividing of thir foirsaid Lochis."
 The meaning of this Gaelic name is unclear.

 Eilean a' Cheò, which means "island of the mist" (a translation of the Norse name), is a poetic Gaelic name for the island.